henryfoxjurkowitz/celtics-pass-tracker/README.md

 Type "java Main" into the command line, again ensuring that you are in that same directory.

 How to use:
-Follow the instructions that the program explains to learn about in-depth passing statistics for the Boston Celtics!
+Follow the program's instructions to learn about in-depth passing statistics for the Boston Celtics!